PeachersTree/Capstone-1_Vina-Valentia/README.md

-# Indovina - A Simple E-Commerce System
+# A Simple E-Commerce System

 # Overview
 Indovina is a simple e-commerce system that allows users to browse, add items to their cart, and make payments.